“Of all the bad men, religious bad men are the worst.” – C.S. Lewis

 But there is good reason to defend Christ and the gospel despite Ravi and people like him.

-I don’t purport to know what God wanted to achieve by him allowing Ravi do what he did.
+I don’t purport to know what God wanted to achieve by allowing Ravi to do what he did.

 And I also don’t think that Ravi is a good enough reason to leave one’s faith.